manojo/manojo.github.com/_posts/2015-01-15-essence-of-fold.md

 Understanding these implementations should be rather straightforward here.
 We pattern match on the variants of each functor and apply the function as appropriate.

-**Exercise 7**: Can you show that the functor law holds for the above implementations?
+**Exercise 7**: Can you show that the functor laws hold for the above implementations?

 **F-Algebras**

 So far, we have defined functors `NatF` and `IntListF`.
 It has been an interesting exercise, but we cannot do anything with them just as of yet.
-We might, for instance, want to sum elements in a list, or get the `Int` representation for a Church numeral (as in exercises 1 and 2).
+We might, for instance, want to sum elements in a list, or get the `Int` representation for a Peano number (as in exercises 1 and 2).
 An F-Algebra formalizes this concept.
 An F-Algebra is

   * an object `A` (from a category `C`).